 Plus, ecommerce software enables wine merchants to capture data about wine consumers that they can use to create hyper-targeted, customized emails and ads across multiple online channels.
 And personalized marketing is much more likely to attract new customers than generic content.

-Just as personalized marketing can bring in new customers, it can also encourage past customers to buy from you again.
+Just as hyper-personalised marketing can bring in new customers, it can also encourage customers to spend more when they buy from you, and repeat that process more often.

-Which States Allow You to Buy and Sell Wine Online?
+US States that Allow You to Buy and Sell Wine Online

 Navigating each state’s specific laws can be challenging.